ps5-payload-dev/fetchpkg/README.md

 ## Limitations
 Most PS4 updates seems to be hosted via HTTP, while PS5 updates are typically HTTPS.
-Unfortunately, there is currently a bug when combining the latest versions of cURL and/or the cryptographic library mbedtls used by the PS5 port of fetchpkg, see https://github.com/curl/curl/issues/13653 and https://github.com/Mbed-TLS/mbedtls/issues/9210 for more details.
+Unfortunately, there is currently a bug when combining the latest versions of cURL with the cryptographic library mbedtls used by the PS5 port of fetchpkg, see https://github.com/curl/curl/issues/13653 and https://github.com/Mbed-TLS/mbedtls/issues/9210 for more details.
 Consequently, the current PS5 port cannot download game updates